Themen:

 In die 2 Hauptordner (1x .MP3- & 1x .WAV-Variante) sollen entsprechend betitelte, individuelle Unterordner eingefügt werden, die wiederum jeweils Songs, Grafikmaterialen, Info etc. beinhalten:

-Alle Songs der jeweiligen Veröffentlichung im .MP3- oder .WAV-Dateiformat in jeweils kompletter Länge & voller Titelnennung
+Song(s) der jeweiligen Veröffentlichung im .MP3- oder .WAV-Dateiformat in kompletter Länge & gesamter Schreibweise der Titel.

-(Songs müssen ID3-Tags erhalten, jeweils mindestens mit Songtitel und Bandname, damit MP3-Player etc. dies beim Abspielen auch so im Display anzeigen können)
+Zu Beachten: Song(s) müssen korrekte ID3-Tags erhalten, jeweils mindestens mit Songtitel und Bandname, damit MP3-Player etc. dies beim Abspielen auch so im Display anzeigen können.

 Möglichst aktuelle, relevante und druckfähige, hochauflösende Grafikmaterialen wie Bandlogo, Bandfoto(s), Frontcover etc. plus einem dazugehörigen Unterordner, 'Visual Credits' betitelt, als Text- oder Word-Datei mit jeweiliger Künstler- bzw.
 Fotografen-Nennung im Kontext der Bildrechte